 A5: The auxiliary aid requirement is flexible, and the health care provider can choose among various alternatives as long as the result is effective communication for the individual with a hearing loss.
 A person with a hearing loss knows best which auxiliary aid or service will achieve effective communication with his or her health care provider.
 The Justice Department expects that the health care provider will consult with the person and consider carefully his or her self-assessed communication needs before acquiring a particular aid or services.
 56 Fed.
 Reg. at 35566-67.

 Q6: Why are auxiliary aids and services so important in the medical setting?

-A6: Auxiliary aids and services are often needed to provide safe and effective medical treatment.
-Without these aids and services, the medical staff runs the grave risk of not understanding the patient’s symptoms, misdiagnosing the patient’s medical problem, and prescribing inadequate or even harmful treatment.
+A6: Auxiliary aids and services are often needed to provide safe and effective medial treatment.
+Without these aids and services, medical staff run the grave risk of not understanding the patient’s symptoms, misdiagnosing the patient’s medical problem, and prescribing inadequate or even harmful treatment.
 Similarly, patients may not understand medical instructions and warnings or prescription guidelines.

 Q7: Are there any limitations on the ADA’s auxiliary aids and services requirements?